 The main aim of END and the Regulations is to provide a common basis for managing noise across Europe.
 To achieve this, the Regulations require the assessment of noise using standardised methods, to assess the number of people affected.
 Following production of a draft plan, the public were to be informed of the results and afforded the opportunity to contribute to the development of an action plan, which addresses local noise issues.
 The guidelines establish that one of the primary purposes of the Action Plan and the supporting noise assessment is to establish if the current noise impact is acceptable under the terms of the guidelines.
 If the answer is 'yes', it can be assumed that the current noise control measures are adequate.
-If the answer is 'no', further action is required and this action should be proposed as a part of the Action Plan.
+If the Action Plan.
 As summarised in the table below, we have a wide-ranging programme of noise controls and with the introduction of this programme we have concluded that the current situation is acceptable.
 Our measures go beyond the strict remit of the NAP and reflect the comments that we have received during our consultations.